Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Introduction

 As mentioned above, there are many works to investigate the thermodynamics of black holes in the extended phase space, however all of them focus only on the first law of thermodynamics.
 There is little work to discuss the second law of thermodynamics and the weak cosmic censorship conjecture in the extended phase space.
 Recently, Ref. \cite{Gwak:2017kkt} suggested that the first law, second law as well as the weak cosmic censorship conjecture can be investigated in the extended phase space under charged particles absorption.
 Their results showed that though the first law and the weak cosmic censorship conjecture were valid, the second law was violated for the near-extremal Reissner-Nordstr\"{o}m-AdS black holes.
 Subsequently, the idea in \cite{Gwak:2017kkt} was extended to Born-Infeld-anti-de Sitter black hole \cite{Zeng:2019jta}, torus-like black hole \cite{Han:2019kjr} and charged fermions absorption \cite{Zeng:2019jrh,Chen:2019pdj,Han:2019lfs}.
 In this paper, we are going to investigate the laws of thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole.
 Different form previous investigations, the topology of this black hole is axisymmetric.
 In fact, Refs.\cite{Gwak:2018tmy,Gwak:2015fsa} have investigated the laws of thermodynamics of this black hole in the normal phase space.
 In order to get the first law as well as the second law, a reference energy of the particle in the asymptotic region was imposed.
 In this paper, we will explore whether the first law and second law may be obtained by the energy-momentum relation of the particles without any imposition.
-In addition, until now there is no work investigating the laws of thermodynamics and weak cosmic censorship conjecture of the rotating black holes in the extended phase space, therefore, we are going to explore whether our method can apply to this type of black holes.
+In addition, the laws of thermodynamics and weak cosmic censorship conjecture of the rotating black holes in the extended phase space are also explored.